-Graduate courses offered in spring 2014
+Graduate courses offered in fall 2014

-SPAN 524 Introduction to Hispanic Linguistics (MW 2-3:15 p.m.; taught by Dr. Frank Nuessel)
+SPAN 524 Introduction to Hispanic Linguistics (taught by Dr. Frank Nuessel)

 Introduction to basic linguistic concepts, exploration of communicative strategies, and investigation of Hispanic culture and dialectology.

-SPAN 624 Topics in Hispanic Linguistics (W 5:30-8:15 p.m.; taught by Dr. Regina Roebuck)
+SPAN 624 Topics in Hispanic Linguistics (W 5:30-8:15 p.m.; taught by Dr. Lisa Wagner)

-SPAN 662: Translation Workshop (M 5:30-8:15 p.m.; taught by Dr. Clare Sullivan)
+SPAN 661 Theory and Practice of Translation (T 5:30-8:15 p.m.; taught by Dr. Clare Sullivan)

-SPAN 670-76: Special Topics (2) (T 5:30-8:15 p.m.; taught by Dr. Lluís Baixauli-Olmos)
+SPAN 665: Scientific, Technical and Medical Translation (T 5:30-8:15 p.m.; taught by Dr. Lluís Baixauli-Olmos and Dr. Mónica Rodríguez)

 This course is designed as a theoretical, hands-on introduction to non-literary specialized translation.
 This course will review key concepts in the practice of translation and will introduce students to high levels of subject matter expertise in scientific and technical translations.
 Furthermore, the course is presented as a workshop dealing with English-Spanish translation and interpreting tasks for health care settings.
 Examples of translation tasks to be covered in the course are excerpts from scientific journals, user’s manuals, specifications and drawings, installation guides, emergency room documentation, patient’s medical history, pharmacology materials, surgery and medical devices.
 A wide variety of documentation for administrative personnel (e.g., payment terms, insurance, consent forms, etc.) will also be covered during the semester.